kalinsky-dev/TASK-TRACKER/README.md

 # Task Tracker

 This is an application like Kanban, where you and your team can store and manage your Tasks.
-The board include all the Tasks which has to be resolved.
+The system include all the Tasks which has to be resolved.

 ### Features